-- A robust new mentoring recruiting and training campaign for Black men.
+- A robust new mentoring, recruiting, and training campaign for Black men.
 In Seattle, there are not enough Black male mentors, leaving many mentor programs ill-equipped to support young Black men in culturally responsive ways.
-Our goal with this new commitment of the Our Best program is to double the number of Black men mentors. - Convening the Our Best Advisory Council to advise the Mayor and City leaders on a long-term strategy to support young Black male achievement. - Creating a new Special Advisor to the Mayor focused on Black male achievement to work full time across departments, with the Advisory Council and with the many community leaders who have already been working in this area.
+Our goal with this new commitment of the Our Best program is to double the number of Black men-male mentors. - Convening the Our Best Advisory Council to advise the Mayor and City leaders on a long-term strategy to support young Black male achievement.